 The competition: How Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® stacks up against similar cards

-Bank of America® Travel Rewards Visa® credit card: This card offers a nice mix of rewards opportunities with no annual fee.
+Bank of America® Travel Rewards Visa® credit card: This card offers a nice mix of rewards opportunities with a $0 annual fee.

 Chase Sapphire Preferred® Card: If you’re looking for flexible travel rewards and redemptions, this card could be a solid choice.